bclover/real-world-functional-programming-book/gitbook/part2/trouble_with_array_access.md

 weapons.2 // SyntaxError: Unexpected number
 ```

-You can do the same with Strings since it'll coerce it:
+You can do the same with Strings, though, since it'll coerce it:

 ```javascript
 weapons['2'] // Chakram